-- enclose the pool with isolation-safety fencing, separating the pool area from any other part of the allotment and any buildings; - separate the pool area from other parts of the allotment, any buildings and neighbouring allotments, with barriers complying with the relevant Australian Standards provisions for safety fencing; - if access is provided from the building to an indoor pool area, protect the access door and window openings to the pool area with child-resistant doorsets and child-resistant openable portions of window; and - if a window forms part of the safety barrier to a swimming pool, the openable parts of the window must be child-resistant.
+- enclose the pool with isolation-safety fencing, separating the pool area from any other part of the allotment and any buildings; - separate the pool area from other parts of the allotment, any buildings and neighbouring allotments, with barriers complying with the relevant Australian Standards provisions for safety fencing;

+- if access is provided from the building to an indoor pool area, protect the access door and window openings to the pool area with child-resistant doorsets and child-resistant openable portions of window; and - if a window forms part of the safety barrier to a swimming pool, the openable parts of the window must be child-resistant.

-The operation of self-closing and latching devices on gates should allow it to close and latch from any position-from resting on the latching mechanism to fully open-in accordance with the conditions in AS 2820 (referenced in AS 1926 Part 1).
+The operation of self-closing and latching devices on gates should allow it to close and latch from any position-from resting on the latching mechanism to fully open-in accordance with AS 1926 Part 1.